 Should Sellers Get a Home Inspection Before Listing Their Property?

 Savvy buyers understand the importance of getting a home inspection prior to finalizing their new home purchase.
 Otherwise, they risk potential costly repairs, usually related to the electrical, foundation or any structure that is not visible to the naked eye.
 After inspections, buyers can negotiate with sellers to come to a fair sale price that covers the cost of damages or agree to repairs prior to closing.
 Without an inspection, the purchase price does not reflect the potential cost of thousands of dollars needed to achieve a safe, functional dwelling.
 One of the reasons why fixer-uppers are often on the low end of median home prices in any given region.
+But, why should sellers get a home inspection before listing their house?

 In some cases, once the property is under contract, buyers may waive their inspection contingencies and move toward a faster closing.
 Plus, sellers can sometimes benefit financially during closing if they can leverage a home in quality condition.
 But, if the inspection sheds light on damages in the home, the seller is required to disclose that issue to buyers.